 The offer and the subsequent merger are intended to qualify as a reorganization for United States federal income tax purposes under which you would generally not recognize gain or loss upon the receipt of shares of Vector common stock in exchange for your common shares of New Valley, other than any gain or loss recognized on the receipt of cash instead of fractional shares.
-However, there is no condition to the offer relating to the tax-free treatment of the offer and the subsequent merger.
+The offer is conditioned on the receipt of an opinion from Vector's legal counsel to the effec that the Vector common stock received in the offer and subsequent merger will be treated as received in a reorganization within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended.
 The tax consequences to you will depend on the facts and circumstances of your own situation.
 Please consult your tax adviser for a full understanding of the tax consequences to you.